webpack/webpack.js.org/content/concepts/index.md

 ### Recap

 We are just starting to scratch the surface of webpack and its features, but we are equipped with a great grasp on terminology you will frequent throughout this guide.
-Its time to now dive into the [Core Concepts (Entry, Output, Loaders, Plugins)](./concepts/core-concepts)!
+It's time to now dive into the [Core Concepts (Entry, Output, Loaders, Plugins)](./concepts/core-concepts)!